Renew EMS License with LMS

 - Form 1 - Training Hours Verification

-- This form has instructions on how to check your training hours.
+- This form has instructions on how to check your continuing education hours.
+(Click HERE to view a tutorial on how to ensure you have met all the required continuing education hours)

 - When you click Submit, if your hours are done, you will be given Form 2.
 If not, your application will be retired, and you will need to start a new one.